-Couch made a motion, seconded by King, to adopt the minutes of the Improper Marketing of Health Insurance (D) Working Group (Attachment Two).
+Couch made a motion, seconded by King, to adopt the report of the Improper Marketing of Health Insurance (D) Working Group (see NAIC Proceedings - Fall 2023, Antifraud (D) Task Force).
 The motion passed unanimously.

 4. Heard an Update from the Antifraud Technology (D) Working Group